picturesbyrobots/fxhash-preview-preview/README.md

  - clone the repo and install with `npm install`
  - make sure you have your project runing on localhost.
 The fxhash webpack boiler plate is awesome
  - `run npm start` to generate a preview using the default settings
- - play around with the  flags. `--wait` will change the waittime. `--size` will control the size of the viewport generated. `--help` will give you the commands `node ./ --size 1024 --time 1024 --method wait --usefeh true` will generate a screenshot at 1024x1024 after 1.24 seconds and attempt to use the command line program `feh` to open the image after generation
+ - play around with the  flags. `--wait` will change the waittime. `--size` will control the size of the viewport generated. `--help` will give you the commands.
+For example:  `node ./ --size 1024 --time 1024 --method wait --usefeh true` will generate a screenshot at 1024x1024 after 1.24 seconds and attempt to use the command line program `feh` to open the image after generation
 - make beautiful art!